sayanroy058/C-Programs/Programming Questions List.md

       If bill exceeds Rs.
 400/- then a surcharge of 15% will be charged and the minimum bill should be of Rs.
 100/-.
   10. Write a program to find unique elements in an array
   11. Write a program to find Number of duplicate elements in an array
+  12. Write a program to take two strings from the user and check whether the 2nd string is a substring of the 1st string or not.
+If yes then dispaly the position number from where the 2nd string beginning in the 1st string